Skip to main content

 Native American Citizenship and Competency During the Allotment and Assimilationist Era This teaching module explores how citizenship featured in Native American policy during the Allotment and Assimilation Era.
 It highlights the first formal naturalization process for individuals on a national scale.
 Focusing on competency commissions from 1915 to 1920, this unit guides students in analyzing how legal assessments of "competency" in the context of citizenship were shaped by race, gender, and settler values.
 Using primary documents— including applications, inspection reports, and naturalization rituals—this module examines how federal policies enforced whiteness and domestic norms as criteria for inclusion.
 The module also encourages discussion about the dual role of citizenship as both a tool of assimilation and a potential resource for Native resistance and legal agency.

-Seminole Agreement Excerpts from this congressional act ratified an agreement with the Seminole Nation concerning allotment, like enrollment and laws of descent.
+Seminole Agreement (1900) This congressional act ratified an agreement with the Seminole Nation concerning allotment, like enrollment and laws of descent.
 The second proviso established matrilineal descent of lands, money, and property for heirs.